-The Kansas Animal Health Department (KAHD) requires no test on cattle of Kansas origin.
-Cattle determined by exhibition to have lesions of ringworm, warts or infested with mange will not be permitted to exhibit.
+- Cattle determined by exhibition staff to have lesions of ringworm, warts or infested with mange will not be permitted to exhibit. - Cattle Originating From Other States - All cattle must have official ID, and ID must be individually listed on the accompanying CVI.